7 Signs You’re Stuck in Your Comfort Zone Without Realizing It

 - Mentally rehearse change

-On paper, it feels productive.
-But when it comes to action, something always seems to slow you down or delay the next step.
+On the surface, it feels productive.
+But when it comes time to act, something always seems to get in the way or push the next step further down the road.

 And it often sounds like: